Gabriele Targhetta

 Gabriele Targhetta (born 17 March 2006) is an Italian artistic gymnast.
-He is the 2025 European bronze medalist on pommel horse.
+He is the 2026 European champion and 2025 European bronze medalist on pommel horse.

 Early life

 Targhetta was born in Monza in 2006.

 Gymnastics career

 Targhetta made his international debut for Italy at the 2024 Szombathely World Challenge Cup after having never represented Italy at the junior level.
 While there he won the silver medal on pommel horse behind compatriot Edoardo de Rosa.

 In 2025 Targhetta competed at the World Cups in Osijek and Cairo.
 At the former he placed eleventh on pommel horse during the qualification round and did not advance to the final.
 In Cairo he won silver behind Hamlet Manukyan.
 Targhetta was later selected to compete at the 2025 European Championships as an individual.
 While there he won bronze on pommel horse behind Manukyan and Mamikon Khachatryan.
-In doing so he became the first Italian to win a medal on the apparatus since Alberto Busnari in 2015.
+In doing so, he became the first Italian to win a medal on the apparatus since Alberto Busnari in 2015.

+At the 2026 European Championships, Targetta won gold on pommel horse ahead of Manukyan and Khachatryan.
+In doing so, he became the first Italian to win a European title on the apparatus.